i-dea-by/python_sr/readme.md

 You can also check the files from the mirror on VirusTotal, they should be the same :)

+> [!CAUTION]
+> Some antiviruses on VirusTotal find a virus in the created installers...
+I don't know how to overcome this - I will be glad to receive advice (:

 ## How-to use in pyenv-win

 Execute in Windows Terminal (or PowerShell)